Sydney's Top Places To Take The Kids When You Have Out Of Town Visitors

 Carss Bush Park: Carwar Ave, Carss Park

-Walking tracks, shark-netted beach, AMAZING all abilities playground, historical museum, sporting fields, wildlife and café.
+Walking tracks, shark-netted beach, AMAZING all-abilities playground, historical museum, sporting fields, wildlife and café.

-Read about the new Malabar Coastal Walk here.
+Read about the new Malabar Coastal Walk.

 Centennial Park: Oxford Street, Centennial Park

-Iconic location that offers a myriad of things to do like feeding the ducks, walking tracks, horse rides, bike rides, cafes and restaurants, playground including the brand new Ian Potter Wild Play Garden.
+The iconic location that offers a myriad of things to do like feeding the ducks, walking tracks, horse rides, bike rides, cafes and restaurants, playground including the brand new Ian Potter Wild Play Garden.
 Download the Centennial Parklands App "My Parklands" to plan your visit.

 The Goods Line: Ultimo Pedestrian Network, Ultimo (behind The Powerhouse Museum).